 Integrate a company news feed with real-time updates

 An integrated company news feed as part of your communications platform allows remote workers to cut past the often laborious task of checking their emails and get to the priorities of the day.
-While emails can easily be overlooked, a news feed which highlights urgent issues and offers real time updates which remote workers can receive across different channels helps to boost a culture which values efficiency.
+While emails can easily be overlooked, a news feed that highlights urgent issues and offers real-time updates that remote workers can receive across different channels helps to boost a culture that values efficiency.

-Just as a news feed makes sure remote workers are always in the loop regarding important company updates, a performance management software system which features a Today Screen feature can offer a daily, at-a-glance view of the short and medium term objectives they need to focus on, while giving them the means to communicate directly with team members and leaders who are spread around different locations.
+Just as a news feed makes sure remote workers are always in the loop regarding important company updates, a performance management software system that features a Today Screen feature can offer a daily, at-a-glance view of the short and medium-term objectives they need to focus on, while giving them the means to communicate directly with team members and leaders who are spread around different locations.